quangptt0910/Rental-software/README.md

 #### In progress
 + Issue invoice
-+ Validate the customer email and phone
++ Validate the customer email and phone, date (reservation date and return date)
 + Sort function in main application